-A pre-entry postgraduate qualification is not essential but it can be useful, especially if your first degree is not in an engineering or other related subject.
+A pre-entry postgraduate qualification is not essential but it can be useful especially if your first degree is not in an engineering or other related subject.
 Masters are available in subjects such as:

 - medical engineering.

-It is useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE), as it can help you to achieve the status of chartered engineer at a later date.
+It's useful if your first degree or Masters is accredited by a relevant professional body, such as the Institution of Mechanical Engineers (IMechE), as it can help you to achieve the status of chartered engineer at a later date.
 Details of accredited courses are available at Engineering Council - Accredited Course Search.

-You will need to show:
+You'll need to show:

-- a high level of technical and scientific knowledge and the ability to apply this knowledge to practical problems;
+- a high level of technical and scientific knowledge and the ability to apply this knowledge to practical problems

-- precise and concise written communication skills;
+- precise and concise written communication skills

-- the ability to work well within a team;
+- the ability to work well within a team

-- IT skills, particularly computer-aided design;
+- IT skills, particularly computer-aided design

-- creative ability;
+- creative ability

-- the ability to work under pressure;
+- the ability to work under pressure

-- organisational skills, such as time and resource planning.
+- organisational skills, such as time and resource planning

 Work experience is valuable and many large employers offer structured internship programmes and summer placement schemes.
 These provide an excellent insight into the nature of the work and are often hands-on.